Monday, 11/18/24

 UC Berkeley

-Website: https://events.berkeley.edu/brc/event/256544-a-case-in-favor-of-space-exploration
+Website: https://events.berkeley.edu/physics/event/271371-physics-colloquium-unraveling-the-mysteries-of-the-un

 Cost: Free